syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remark:**

-#VALUE!-occurs when find Text is not found.
+'#VALUE!'-occurs when find Text is not found.

 #### Substitute